Trench composting is a method of making compost that is just as simple as you might imagine.

 After choosing your favorite type of trench composting:

-1. Dig the trench, keeping the soil that you remove.
+1. Dig a trench, keeping the soil that you remove.

 2. Start with browns on the bottom, alternate layers of brown and green materials, moistening as you build.